 Well, to the latter, the verse does not say they have received the mark, only that they dwell on the earth and marvel or wonder after the beast (“that he was and is not and will come”).

-Is it possible, then, that their names were never written in the Book of Life in the first place because they are not eligible for salvation?
-Because they are not human, do not bear the earthy image of the first Adam, can they never be redeemed by the precious blood of the last Adam, Jesus Christ, and bear His heavenly image?
+Is it possible, then, that their names were never written in the Book of Life in the first place because they are not eligible for salvation and eternal life?
+That because they are not human and do not bear the earthy image of the first Adam, they can never be redeemed by the precious blood of the last Adam, Jesus Christ, and bear His heavenly image?

-If so, then Revelation speaks of a time when the majority of those living on the earth were born with a different DNA, one that is not after that of the first man.
+If so, then Revelation speaks of a time when the majority of those living on the earth are born with a different DNA, one that is not after that of the first man.